f1shl3gs/f1shl3gs.github.io/content/docs/installation/windows.md

 ---

 > [!NOTE]
-> Most components are os agnostic, but not build and full testt leverages Markdown
+> Most components are os agnostic, but not build and full test.
-> syntax to render the callout which ensures better portability and readability of the content.